March 13, 2020

-Sports historian Randy Roberts, a distinguished professor of history at Purdue University, is author of the forthcoming book, “War Fever: Boston, Baseball, and America in the Shadow of the Great War,” which explores the impact of World War I and the 1918 flu pandemic on that year’s professional baseball season.
+EXPERT: Sports historian Randy Roberts, a distinguished professor of history at Purdue University, is author of the forthcoming book, “War Fever: Boston, Baseball, and America in the Shadow of the Great War,” which explores the impact of World War I and the 1918 flu pandemic on that year's professional baseball season.
+He can discuss how club owners and league commissioners were forced to make a tough decision between canceling or continuing the season.